oddbird/oddsite/content/2017/03/07/pattern-making.rst

 Lucky for you,
 there’s nothing I love
-more than over-engineering Sass tools...
+more than over-engineering Sass tools…

 A Functional Solution